dmbarbour/wikilon/docs/AwelonLang.md

 ## Reactive Kahn Process Networks

 A weakness of conventional [Kahn Process Networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks) is that they cannot merge asynchronous data from multiple channels.
 There is no record for when messages on one channel arrive relative to messages on other channels.
-This weakness makes it difficult to efficiently integrate KPNs with real-world events.
+This weakness makes it difficult to efficiently integrate KPNs with real-world events, or to model a shared message bus or database.
 Fortunately, this weakness can be solved by adding a temporal dimension to KPNs, while preserving other nice features (determinism, monotonicity).
 Here's how:

 * Every process has an implicit time value.
 * Outgoing message is stamped with the process time.